Dackage353/SplitsGenerator/README.md

 # SplitsGenerator
 - This is a program that generates splits to copy into LiveSplit.
-- Use this to quickly create splits with subsplits and/or star counts.
+- Use it to make splits with subsplits and/or star counts.

 ![GUI](readme_images/gui.png)